 Service Desk: 785-864-3866

 We can help with your research questions — contact us by chat, phone, email, text or at a Research Help desk.Chat with a librarian now!

 Located in LEEP2

-Return most of your checked out KU Libraries items to the service desk during operating hours, or at any time to the secure book return slot immediately to the left of the service desk when the building is open.
+Return most of your checked out KU Libraries items to the service desk during operating hours, or to the secure book return slot immediately to the left of the service desk when the building is open.